geroldmeisinger/opencv-comfyui/README.md

    - `8` for `GRAY2BGR`
 5. Use literal strings for composite parameters (e.g., `[3, 3]` for `ksize`).

-These nodes are auto-generated from source, so they may be ugly and complex. **Here be dragons!**
+These nodes are auto-generated from source and so they are ugly and complex to use. **Expect dragons!**

+**Please leave some feedback!** If I see the project being used I will develop it further.

 ## Documentation

 For function references, see the official [OpenCV documentation](https://docs.opencv.org/4.11.0/index.html), start with [Image processing filters](https://docs.opencv.org/4.11.0/d4/d86/group__imgproc__filter.html).

-Note that most functions in OpenCV use out-parameters which mutate the provided image while also returning it as a return parameter.
-This pattern doesn't really fit the ComfyUI paradigm and you should generally avoid them. *(I have no automatic way to determine which of them are in or out-parameters yet, sorry)*.

 ### Installation